What is fasting?

 1 Corinthians 6:19–20

 Fasting can often be misunderstood.
-In my experience many think fasting is an act we do to get some from God… rather breakthrough, direction, or a blessing.
-As we look at the scripture is shows us fasting is #1 about surrendering not about gain.
+In my experience, many think fasting is an act we do to get something from God rather being, breakthrough, direction, or a blessing.
+As we look at the Scripture, it shows us fasting is #1 about surrendering, not about gain.

-Sacrificing to God is not partial but rather fully complete.
-When we fast it's an expression and heart posture of everything I am to God.
+Sacrificing to God is not partial, but rather fully complete.
+When we fast, it's an expression and heart posture of everything I am to God.
 Our bodies, time, and appetites are not ours.
-Each one of us was bought by a price, and fasting reminds us of that truth.
+Each one of us was bought with a price, and fasting reminds us of that truth.

-When we surrender our cravings and appetites we become more aware.
-We begin to listen better, pray with less distractions, and depend more on our Father.
+When we surrender our cravings and appetites, we become more aware.
+We begin to listen better, pray with fewer distractions, and depend more on our Father.
 Fasting is another form of worship!
-Its the act offering yourself to God; the one who gave you everything
+It's the act of offering yourself to God, the One who gave you everything.

-My challenge to you is to take intentional time to surrender specific areas of your life.
-Your plans, habits, worries, desires.
-Ask to Lord to show you any areas of your life that he wants you to surrender to him
+My challenge to you is to take intentional time to surrender specific areas of your life: your plans, habits, worries, and desires.
+Ask the Lord to show you any areas of your life that He wants you to surrender to Him.

 Fasting is not about getting through the day without eating.
 It is about learning to live as a sacrifice that is fully His.